-Following the publication of her two case studies, Dr Joanne Danko published a study in the mid-1970s on 15 klismaphiliacs.
-Based on these limited data, she concluded that klismaphiliacs comprised one of three groups she labeled Type A, Type B and Type C.
+Following the publication of her two case studies, Joanne Danko published a study in the mid-1970s on 15 klismaphiliacs.
+Based on these limited data, she concluded that klismaphiliacs fit into one of three groups she labeled Type A, Type B and Type C.

-• Type A: These individuals were unhappy, believed their klismaphilic behaviour as abnormal, and kept the behaviour compartmentalized.
+• Type A: These individuals were unhappy, believed their klismaphilic behaviour to be abnormal, and kept the behaviour compartmentalized.
 The behaviour originated in childhood and the enemas were usually self-administered.
 Some of the cases in this group also engaged in other paraphilic behaviour (e.g., fetishism masochism, coprophilia).

 • Type B: These individuals were similar to Type A individuals, but accepted the condition and were more likely to engage in klismaphilia with their sexual partner.

-• Type C: These individuals engaged in multiple paraphilic behaviours with other similar like-mined individuals, and their klismaphilia was integrated with a range of other praphilic behaviours (e.g., transvestism, masochism).
+• Type C: These individuals engaged in multiple paraphilic behaviours with other like-minded individuals, and their klismaphilia was integrated with a range of other paraphilic behaviours (e.g., transvestism, masochism).

 Agnew, J. (1982).
 Klismaphilia: A physiological perspective.
 American Journal of Psychotherapy, 36, 554–566.